olvaffe/olv-notes/graphics/gpus/qualcomm.md

     - at cpp 4, it covers 16x4 pixels in z-order
   - images are covered by macrotiles in a very unique order
     - it is a strange-looking space filling curve
+- UBWC
+  - there is 1 byte for each 256-byte macrotile
+    - there are also padding bytes for alignment
+  - if bit 4 is set, the macrotile is not fast-cleared
+    - the lower 4 bits plus 1 is the compressed size of the macrotile in 16 bytes units
+    - i.e., 0x11 means 32 bytes
+  - if bit 4 is cleared, the macrotile is fast-cleared
+    - the lower 4 bits encode the clear values (0 or 1) for color and alpha
+    - for `VK_FORMAT_B8G8R8A8_UNORM` and `VK_FORMAT_D24_UNORM_S8_UINT`,
+      - bit 0 is always 1
+      - bit 1 is always 0
+      - bit 2 is alpha value
+      - bit 3 is color value

 ## Depth Formats